Anti-Aging, Skin Care & Wrinkles: Everything You Need To Know About Slowing Down the Aging Process

 A number of different factors contribute to the signs of maturity exhibiting well before time.
 They range from lifestyle choices and forces of habits to environmentally induced damage to underlying medical conditions and more.
 Here is a look at some of the common causes of mature skin.

 Amongst several other health concerns, smoking is also known to heavily contribute towards damage to the dermis with the most apparent side effect being increased wrinkling on your face and other parts of the body.
 Nicotine in cigarettes is the main culprit that causes irreversible damage to the skin by leading to increased constriction of blood vessels.
-This, in turn, impairs blood and nutrient flow to the dermal layers, making them appear sagged and wrinkly.
+This, in turn, impairs blood and nutrient flow to the dermal layers, making them appear saggy and wrinkly.
 Smoking and wrinkles have a directly proportional relationship – so the more you smoke, the greater the damage you suffer, and the longer it will take for that wrinkle cream to be effective.

 High Levels of Stress